pflanze/copycat/doc/intro.md

 * `'name help`: show information about the given name, including docstring and type declaration given when defining it.

+* `'name ref .maybe-location print-location`: show the location of the definition of `name` (this also makes Emacs open up the shown location).
+(Yes, this could use a shortcut.
+Naming suggestions?)

 * `(prog...) time`: show how long evaluation of the given program takes (including how much (temporary) memory it allocates)